gavinrozzi/grwebsite/content/home/support.md

 If you would like to support my work with **software defined radio (SDR)** such as [OC Radio Live](https://ocradio.live/), please consider subscribing to a [premium plan](https://ocradio.live/plans/) at a reasonable monthly rate.
 The premium plan will enable additional features of the site as well as enable you to go as far back as two months back in time in our archives.
+Premium plan subscriptions help us to add more channels and defray the costs of web hosting.

 Bitcoin contributions are accepted at this address: **1CD1pzuknYNeRVmHNN3SavPfTLuq3Ef5CQ**